Abibubble/ms4-lead-shot-hazard/README.md

 * The images used in this project are all photos of the band Lead Shot Hazard, their merchandise, or their logo.
 * These have been used to create a strong link between the band and the website, ensuring that all visitors can tell at first glance that this site is for Lead Shot Hazard.
-* As I am a member of Lead Shot Hazard, I own joint rights to use all images and designs that the band have created.
+* As I am a member of Lead Shot Hazard, I own joint rights to use all images and designs that the band has created.
 * No box shadows or gradients have been used, to link with the styling of the Lead Shot Hazard graphics, which use strong, bold colors with harsh lines.
 * All links have their underlines removed for stylistic purposes.
 The links in the footer re-gain their underlines when they're hovered over or focused on.
 * All interactable objects have hover and focus styles applied to make it clear to the user that those objects are interactable.